A Startling of Home Waterbirth

 Innovative research into the medical science of the microbiome show the importance of our gut bacteria as central to our immune systems and organ function.
 This wide-open field may help treat everything from depression to cancer.

 Vice News reports that “Humans are sterile in the womb.
 They are first colonized by bacteria and other microbes when they exit their mother's birth canal.”
 This initial dose of probiotics, along with breastfeeding, is nature's jump-start to a healthy immune system.

 The importance of a natural birth biologically, as designed by millions of years of evolution, may not be fully understood today.
-Psychologically, I believe that avoiding the challenging passages of life -- for the baby or for the mother -- take away from the richness of human experience.
+Psychologically, I believe that avoiding the challenging passages of life -- for the baby or for the mother -- have strong affects on the personality.

 Dr. Rick Strassman, author of “DMT: The Spirit Molecule,” hypothesizes that at moments of extreme stress, such as birth and death, the neurohormone DMT, responsible for natural mystical and psychedelic experiences, is released in large doses.
 C-sections may bypass this natural, formative experience.

 According to the findings of psychologist Stanislav Grof, birth leaves an impression on the deepest parts of our psyche.
 In his work, Grof has documented the repeated phenomena of birthing images while people are in altered states of consciousness.
 The far-out findings indicate that “the birth experience could represent a multifaceted universal matrix present in all human beings who experience biological birth,” which those with C-sections do not experience.